Technical-Abm/Social-Cookies/README.md

 ## Do you need your own Facebook scraping tool?

-If you need Facebook scraping, just message me on [Facebook](https://www.facebook.com/Techabm/) - I can create a Facebook scraping tool for you with paid work.
+If you need Facebook scraping, just message me on [Facebook](https://www.facebook.com/Techabm/) - I can create a Facebook scraping tool for you with paid work 💰.